The Heartbreak Kid (2007 film)

 The Heartbreak Kid is a 2007 American romantic dark comedy film directed by the Farrelly brothers (who also helped to write the film alongside Leslie Dixon and Scot Armstrong).
 It is a remake of the 1972 film of the same name and stars Ben Stiller in the main role as well as Michelle Monaghan, Malin Åkerman, Jerry Stiller, Rob Corddry, Carlos Mencia, Scott Wilson, and Danny McBride.

 The film tells the story of a sports shop owner who ends up in a rushed marriage with a woman and meets a true love interest during their honeymoon trip to Mexico.

-It was released on October 5, 2007, was a box office success, but not warmly received by critics.
+It was released by Paramount Pictures on October 5, 2007, was a box office success by grossing $128.5 million against a $60 million budget, but received negative reviews from critics.

 Plot

 Eddie Cantrow, owner of a San Francisco sports shop, is single.
-One day, he attends the wedding of his former fiancée, whom he had previously been with for five years.
+One day, he attends the wedding of his former fiancée, whom he had been with for five years.
 There, Eddie gets to sit on the "singles table", filled with children.

 Later, while witnessing a purse snatching, Eddie tries unsuccessfully to recover it, resulting in the thief attacking him.
-He and the purse's owner, Lila exchange pleasantries.
+He and the purse's owner, Lila, exchange pleasantries.
 She later appears at his store.
 In their next encounter, Lila admits that she did not come to the store to shop, but actually hoping to see him again.

 They begin dating.
 Lila eventually announces that the company where she works as an environmental researcher requires her to move to Rotterdam.
 However, they do not deploy married employees abroad.
 At the urging of his father Doc and best friend Mac, Eddie marries her after only dating less than two months.

 During the drive to their honeymoon in Los Cabos, Mexico, Eddie learns things about Lila he finds annoying, such as incessant singing.
 Stopping on the way, they have sex for the first time and Eddie learns that Lila is aggressive in bed.

 Eddie tries to look beyond Lila's recent behaviors, but his disaffection deepens when she divulges her history of substance abuse which resulted in a deviated septum, so she sprays drinks out of her nose.
-He learns she was an unpaid volunteer at her environment research company, and the "thief" was an ex who she owed money to.
+He learns she was an unpaid volunteer at her environment research company, and the "thief" was an ex to whom she owed money.
 Eddie realizes he made a mistake marrying Lila.
 Not in love with her, he cannot stand her bad habits.

 On the beach, Lila insists on using baby oil, refusing sunblock despite Eddie's warnings about the sun.
 She then blames Eddie for the second-degree sunburn that she gets as a result.
 Distraught, he meets Miranda, a vacationer with her family from Mississippi.